- Bats Right, Throws Right

 - Height 6' 2", Weight 205 lb.

 Andre Thornton hit 253 home runs in the major leagues during a 14-year career, mostly with the Cleveland Indians.
-He had a notable year early in his career with the 1975 Chicago Cubs, leading the team with 18 home runs even though he only had 372 at-bats.
+He had a notable year early in his career with the Chicago Cubs in 1975, leading the team with 18 home runs even though he only had 372 at-bats.
 His .516 slugging percentage was much higher than the team average of .368.

 Thornton is the brother-in-law of the late Pat Kelly.